Afghanistan at the 2016 Summer Olympics

 Afghanistan competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
 The country's participation at Rio de Janeiro marked its fourth consecutive appearance at the Summer Olympics and fourteenth in total.
 Afghanistan had officially made its debut in 1936 and missed five editions since then.
 Rohullah Nikpai, who had previously won a medal for Afghanistan in taekwondo, did not participate.
-Afghanistan failed to earn a single Olympic medal in Rio for the first time since 2004.
+In Rio, Afghanistan failed to earn a single Olympic medal for the first time since 2004.

 Background

 Afghanistan had participated in twelve Summer Olympics between its debut in the 1936 Summer Olympics in Berlin, Nazi Germany, and the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 Afghanistan won a total of two bronze medals in the 2008 Beijing Olympics and the 2012 London Olympics respectively, both by Rohullah Nikpai in Taekwondo.
 The Afghanistan National Olympic Committee sent a total of three athletes to the Games, trimming into half of the roster from London 2012.
 Track sprinters Abdul Wahib Zahiri and Kamia Yousufi competed in athletics, while judoka Mohammad Tawfiq Bakhshi was selected to carry the Afghan flag in the opening ceremony.